- The first things a healthy foal should do are stand and nurse.

 “If the foal is not standing in an hour, you need to call your veterinarian,” says Dr. Rob Franklin, an equine internal medicine specialist and co-founder of FullBucket, a veterinary-strength supplement business based in Weatherford, Texas.

 The reasons a foal might struggle to stand are many.
 Because time is of the essence, however, get your vet involved rather than trying to pinpoint the problem yourself.

 A newborn foal not nursing is another red flag, says Franklin, be it of his own accord or because the mare is not producing milk.
 Foals acquire the necessary antibodies that help prime their naive immune systems from the dam’s first milk, or colostrum.
 She produces only a limited amount of colostrum in the first 24 hours after birth.

 “The foal needs to consume at least a pint of it,” says Franklin.
 And how soon does a foal need colostrum?
-“Well, the foal should be nursing by 2 hours of age and since the gut is only open for 12 to 24 hours after birth to absorb those antibodies, aggressive nursing is critical.”
+“Well, the gut is only open for 12 to 24 hours after birth to absorb those antibodies.”

 If the mare leaked milk prior to foaling or the foal doesn’t nurse right away, he says you’ll need to have your veterinarian out before the gut closes to administer colostrum from a banked source and potentially provide a plasma transfusion.